veresyuliia/scRNAseq-hematopoiesis-analysis/data/README.md

 based on marker gene expression.

 ## Raw data
-Raw sequencing data are not stored in this repository due to file size.
+Raw sequencing data are not included in this repository due to file size constraints.
+Datasets were provided as part of a collaborative hematopoietic single-cell RNA-seq analysis project and included multiple experimental datasets used for pipeline development and comparative analysis.
-Data originate from publicly available hematopoietic scRNA-seq datasets.

 ## Software
 Objects were generated using: